markfinger/fatcontroller/README.md

 into specific tokens, delimited by colons.
-Messages are tokenised into *namespaces*, *events*, and *identifiers*, for example: 'namespace:event:identifier'. *Namespaces* improve the readability of a message and prevent the chance of multiple events with a similar name. *Identifiers* are used to specify a specific subscriber when unsubscribing from a message.
+Messages are tokenised into *namespaces*, *events*, and *identifiers*, for example: 'namespace:event:identifier'. *Namespaces* improve the readability of a message and prevent the chance of multiple events with a similar name. *Identifiers* are used to specify a particular subscriber when unsubscribing them.

 For example, if a module named 'waiter' was subscribing for another module 'chef' to publish a message 'prepared-meal', the subscription message from 'waiter' would be ``chef:prepared-meal:waiter``